mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

 MOC Iteration Scheme
 ====================

-The MOC algorithm for the OpenMOC code presented in this thesis uses a nested iteration scheme to solve for the source and scalar flux.
+The MOC algorithm for the OpenMOC code uses a nested iteration scheme to solve for the source and scalar flux.
 The inner iteration solves for an approximate scalar flux assuming a fixed source.
 The outer iteration computes an updated source based on the inner iteration's approximation to the flux that results from the fixed source.
 The remainder of this section develops the methodology for this nested iteration scheme.

 First, define vectors of the scalar flux and source in each energy group and flat source region: